emrahgunduz/unrealEngine-html-pak-downloader/README.md

 Currently the code does not work with "Level Transition - Delta packs".
 You'll need to keep track of where user is and which map he/she is going to go.
 Merge those to something like "LevelOne_LevelTwo" and check if you can download that map.
 If you cannot, use the "LevelTwo" file instead.
 As I do not need transition deltas in my game I removed the code from my version.
 Check "MapPakDownloader" if you need deltas, and implement to the code.

+You may need to right click the project file and click "Generate Visual Studio project files" as the repository does not contain the Intermediate folder to save space.

 The code and blueprint can be improved vastly.
 I just wanted to show a way for understanding how downloading and mounting a package for HTML games can be accomplished.